In Paratext, each user has a Registration Name. Via the registry website, it is possible to change your Registration Name.

 - Finally, the administrator makes sure Internet use is enabled and registers the new project via Project > Project Properties and Settings.

 - Everyone on the team uses Send/Receive to get the new project.

 Warning: Paratext 7 projects are on a separate Send/Receive server and will not be updated by changes in user names in the Paratext registry.
 If the user being renamed is the main administrator of a Paratext 7 project (i.e. is the person most likely to migrate the project to Paratext 8), they should do one of the following:

 - Use Paratext 7 to add their new name to the project, prior to migrating it (recommended).
 Be sure to get the spelling exactly correct.
 (PT7 will warn you that it was unable to verify the name with the S/R server.)

 - Avoid being renamed until they have migrated their PT7 projects.

 - Temporarily rename themselves back to the old name any time they wish to migrate a project.
 (Not recommended, as each rename will require entering a new registration code into Paratext.)

 To learn more, search Paratext Help for “change user” or “convert project”.

-In Paratext 8, whenever a user is renamed, shared projects which are already on the Paratext 8 Send/Receive server will be updated automatically:
+Whenever a user is renamed, shared projects which are already on the Send/Receive server will be updated automatically: